 Extra-Crispy Fingerling Potatoes Recipe

 Bake and serve the potatoes

 Bake the potatoes in the preheated oven for 15 minutes, until browned and crispy.
 After 15 minutes, broil for 5 minutes.
 Hahn says to watch the potatoes closely to ensure that they don't burn.
 Top the warm potatoes with the freshly-chopped Italian parsley or watercress.
-These pair well with anything off the grill, or with this honey-lime salmon.
-You can also dip them in ranch, ketchup, or your favorite controversial dipping sauce.
+These pair well with anything off the grill, and you can also dip them in ranch, ketchup, or your favorite controversial dipping sauce

+Extra-Crispy Fingerling Potatoes Recipe